Analysis | The Joe Manchin party-switch question

 We’ve already seen something like this play out.
 In 2001, Sen. Jim Jeffords (Vt.), a Republican in a blue state, left the GOP to become an independent who caucused with Democrats, switching control of the chamber.
 Given the current 50-50 Senate — and the fact that Manchin is probably one of the few senators who could pull off a party switch and live to tell the political tale — it’s something that should rightly frighten Democrats, however real the idea currently is.

 That said, it’s not nearly so simple as Manchin shedding a party label that has fallen overwhelmingly out of favor in his state.
-There are reasons, after all, that Manchin has not quit the Democratic Party even though it seemingly made lots of sense to do so — or even to become a Republican.
+There are reasons, after all, that Manchin has not quit the Democratic Party even though it seemingly made lots of sense to do so — or even become a Republican.

-The biggest one right now is that, however much Manchin doesn’t like being attacked by the liberals in his party, his current position provides him enormous power.
+The biggest one right now is that however much Manchin doesn’t like being attacked by the liberals in his party, his current position provides him enormous power.

 He’s the chairman of the Senate Energy and Natural Resources Committee — a key post for a senator from a coal-reliant state and one that gives him huge sway as the rest of the party moves toward greener energy sources.

 He’s also a — and often the — crucial vote on pretty much everything that has a chance of passage these days.
 It’s not clear that Manchin would even stop caucusing with the Democrats if he were to become an independent, but right now he’s in a position to effectively decide the majority’s agenda.
-Handing control of the Senate to Republicans would keep Manchin as a pivotal vote, but without a House majority or a president of his own party to actually get things done.
+Handing control of the Senate to Republicans would keep Manchin as a pivotal vote but without a House majority or a president of his own party to actually get things done.

 (It also bears noting that Manchin could have easily joined the GOP when it had the trifecta of the House, Senate and presidency during Trump’s first two years in office — and ahead of Manchin’s 2018 reelection bid — but didn’t.)

 There’s also what it would mean for his future in office.
-Manchin’s 2018 race was his closest; he beat the Republican state attorney general by three points.
+Manchin’s 2018 race was his closest; he beat the Republican state attorney general by three percentage points.
 Given that Manchin is an institution in the state as a popular former governor, the fact that he came so close to losing would suggest that his party label is quite the liability should he run again.

 But becoming an independent or even a Republican would carry plenty of uncertainty, too.
 Other Republicans would surely have more conservative records in a primary campaign.
 As an independent, he could also split the non-GOP vote with a more liberal Democrat.
 (He easily turned aside a Sanders-aligned primary challenger in 2018, and it’s not clear Democrats would seriously contest the race.
 But that challenger still took 30 percent of the vote, and you can bet that certain portions of the party would push for retribution in 2024 after his party switch.)

-Note: Update: Manchin now says he has indeed discussed becoming an independent — but that it was an offer he made to avoid being an “embarrassment” to Democrats.
-He also said he would have continued caucusing with them.